joargr/fmu-settings-gui/frontend/README.md

 tracked and needs to be commited.

+### Path aliases

+The codebase is configured to use path aliases, to more easily arrange imports and to avoid excessive levels of relative directories in imports.
+The code is structured in a handful of main subdirectories, like components, routes and utils.
+There are path aliases configured for these subdirectories, which are named prefixed with `#` (ie.
+`#components`).
+These path aliases are defined in the [tsconfig.app.json](tsconfig.app.json) file, and should rarely need to be updated or added to.
+Editors like Visual Studio Code should be able to deal naturally with these path aliases.
+Note that the Vite configuration is set up with a plugin for handling these aliases, and that a change in the alias definition list requires a restart of Vite.

 ### Formatting and linting

 There are two tools configured to do formatting and linting of the TypeScript code: